| The

 tend to be the preferred method however DVD’s are becoming more

-common since more can be stored an a DVD (88 images on DVD as opposed
+common since more can be stored an a DVD (88 images at 50 mb on DVD as opposed

 We also offer an FTP and web site service P.O.A